THE CENTRE FOR DIGITAL ASSETS & DEMOCRACY

 Claire Cummings

-Founder
+Founder and CEO

 Claire Cummings is a leading solicitor specialising in crypto law and regulation.
 She is the founder of The Centre for Digital Assets and Democracy and the founder and managing partner of the law firm Cummings Pepperdine LLP, a London legal firm at the forefront of the crypto and blockchain revolution.